 At the end of the day, guests have the option to stay overnight in Keystone, South Dakota, Rapid City, or Casper, Wyoming.
 The next morning, you can either depart from Rapid City International Airport or continue with the tour guide for an overnight stay in Casper.

-Stay at Grand Stay Residential Suites Hotel in Rapid City, C'mon Inn in Casper, or equivalent accommodations.
+Accommodations: Stay at Grand Stay Residential Suites Hotel in Rapid City, C'mon Inn in Casper, or equivalent accommodations.

 You have the option of driving back to SLC with your tour guide and departing from SLC International Airport.
 If you choose to drive back with the tour guide, please book your flight for 8 PM or later due to the 6-hour drive.